Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Open Power Options and locate your current power plan.
+- To disable the Sleep feature, from Power Options locate your current power plan.
 Click on Change plan settings.

 - Set Put the computer to sleep to Never and click on Save changes.

-- Confirmation dialog will now appear.
+- A confirmation dialog will now appear.
 Click on Uninstall to remove the driver.

-- Optional: Now you can click on Scan for hardware changes icon or restart your PC and Windows will install the default driver.
+- Click on Scan for hardware changes icon or restart your PC and Windows will install the default driver.

 - Open the Settings app.
-You can do that quickly by pressing Windows Key + I shortcut.
+You can do that quickly by using Windows key + I shortcut.